Marriage Counseling and the Pandemic

 Developing a healthy routine in your marriage now will help see both of you through the virus and beyond when life goes back to a new normal.

 I often use the Gottman method for couples counseling in my practice.
-The Gottman method is particularly well suited to help couples navigate through the COVID-19 pandemic and the challenges it can create in marriages.
+The Gottman method is particularly well suited to help couples navigate through the COVID-19 pandemic and the stress it can create in marriages.

 How to Strengthen your Marriage